Can You Fly With THC Gummies: What The Law Actually Says

 Legal THC Content Matters

 Products derived from hemp that contain less than 0.3% Delta 9 THC on a dry weight basis are federally legal under the 2018 Farm Bill.
-This means that some hemp-derived gummies might technically be allowed.
+This means some hemp-derived gummies might technically be allowed.
 However, most traditional THC gummies exceed this limit and are treated as illegal under federal law when found in airports.

 State Laws Do Not Override Federal Law